 Weather in Iceland

-It's no surprise that the weather is often a deciding factor when weighing up when to go to Iceland, and it just so happens that the weather in Iceland is notoriously unpredictable.
+It just so happens that the weather in Iceland is notoriously unpredictable.

 In summer there’s a fair chance of bright and sunny days, and temperatures can reach 17°C, but good weather in Iceland is often interspersed with wet and misty spells when the temperature can plummet to a chilly 10°C.